 What is happiness?
 A number of years ago there was a series of popular posters with the saying, “Happiness is…” For example, “Happiness is a warm puppy.”

 It was cute, and true!
 While you are looking at the poster, or better yet, cuddling the soft, loving, loyal and fun little puppy, it’s hard not to feel at least a twinge of happiness!
 It’s wonderful, and it makes you want to feel that feeling more often—maybe always!

-For other people, happiness is the adventure of sports, and maybe even an extreme sport—the thrill of skydiving, scuba diving or ski jumping.
+For some people, happiness is the adventure of sports, and maybe even an extreme sport—the thrill of skydiving, scuba diving or ski jumping.
 Whatever it is, many people can’t wait for the weekend to do it again.
 The rush, the thrill—that’s what they live for.
 That’s their idea of happiness.

 Of course, if you ask 10 people, you’ll probably find at least 10 ideas of how to get happiness.
 About the only thing we can all agree on is that we want to be happy all the time, and most of us would say we want everyone else to be happy too.

 But we live in a world filled with unhappiness.
 Sometimes the things we do to try to make ourselves happy make those around us unhappy.
 And the things we do that are fun and that seem to make us happy today often help make us unhappy in the future.